martinsolent/Adobe-After-Effects-Turorial/AE_Walk_Thru/Adobe_After_Effects.md

 ## Object Following the Path (Banking)

 To create more realistic path follow use the Auto-Orient from the layer menu.
+LAYER> TRANSFORM> Auto-Orient

 ![](AE_IMAGES/auto_or.png)